 Most lease agreements will contain the terms for the return of the security deposit to the tenant; however, if the lease does not have language about the return of the security deposit, there are laws in place to protect the deposit and the tenant – the landlord cannot simply keep your deposit.
 The tenant can expect the return of that deposit at the end of the lease, with some exceptions.
 The landlord can use the security deposit to fix damage caused by the tenant, for instance.
 However, not all damage (i.e., wear and tear) may be covered by the deposit and an itemization of what repairs were done and at what cost must be provided in writing to the tenant.
 If the landlord doesn’t return the security deposit or if he or she only returns part of it, then he may be liable for money damages, and the tenant’s attorney fees, under Florida law.

 Landlords cannot refuse to rent property based upon reasons that have a discriminatory intent including race, color, religion, national origin, sex or gender, or disability.
 This is a violation of Florida law as well as the federal Fair Housing Act.
 Unfortunately, these types of cases happen all of the time.
 (Please note, we are not accepting these cases.)

 What Should You Do?

-If you have been harmed by your landlord, a good piece of advice is to speak with an experienced personal injury lawyer before you file a lawsuit, or contact code enforcement or the housing authority, to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
-Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.
+If you have been harmed because of your landlord, a good piece of advice is to speak with an experienced personal injury lawyer before you file a lawsuit to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
+Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in-person) to answer your questions.